ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
+1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
 Caveonix RiskForesight is in the Recommended services category and is already selected.

-Select **Edit** to review and specify the information.
-If you enter or change information, click **Save**.
+2. Select **Edit** to review and specify the information.

-If you do not want to order Caveonix RiskForesight, toggle its switch off.
+3. If you enter or change information, click **Save**.

 ## Ordering Caveonix RiskForesight for an existing instance
 {: #caveonix_ordering-existing}